-Home is where When I'm at home Lifeel good and who I fee nice and Safe and my home is Very Cozy.
-My home is Where I Can Play and eat and watch 7
+Home is where the Heart Is hen I'm at home When I'm at home I feel good and When I'm at home I feel nice and Safe and IT'S HARD my home is Very WORK, Cozy.
+My home is BUT IT'S Where I Can Play and eat and watch Tv.